 Each year you can save £5 per bulb by switching to LED lighting.
 But is it worthwhile?
-If you are nervous of making the switch, read on for a full review.
-It could save you money and even an online loan!
+If you are nervous about making the switch, read on for a full review.

 - LED lighting is cheaper to run than traditional lights.

-- With the lates LED lighting systems, you don’t need to change your fittings.
+- With the latest LED lighting systems, you don’t need to change your fittings.

 - Learn how to diagnose and fix lighting problems yourself.

-Everyone is now aware that changing over to LED lights makes it cheaper to illuminate the home.
+Most people are aware that changing over to LED lights makes it cheaper to light up the home.
 However, in some cases, it has been reported that the cost of changing to LED is too high and this may have put off some people from making the change.